wailsapp/wails/v3/wep/proposals/titlebar-buttons/proposal.md

    CloseButtonState    ButtonState
 ```

-The following options will be removed from the `WindowsWindow` options:
+3. These options will be removed from the current Windows/Mac options:

 - DisableMinimiseButton
 - DisableMaximiseButton

-The following options will be removed from the `MacWindow` options:

-- DisableMinimiseButton
-- DisableMaximiseButton
 - DisableCloseButton

-3. The following methods will be added to the `Window` interface:
+4. These methods will be added to the `Window` interface:

 ```go
    SetMinimizeButtonState(state ButtonState)